Fleetwood in major striking distance at PGA Championship

 “You can class it as lucky or unlucky, but I’ve played with quite a few of the winners of the last few majors, and it’s always good to see what they do,” he said.
 “You’re obviously concentrating on your own game, but you see how the events pan out and you see how the guys go and win those events.
 That in your mind can only do you good.”

-Fleetwood had seven birdies and a bogey in San Francisco on Friday to tie Cameron Champ for the lowest round of the tournament, with half of the field still completing its second round.
-Fleetwood reached the clubhouse in second, two strokes behind leader Li Haotong; Koepka and first-round leader Jason Day were among those still on the course and threatening to pass him.
+Fleetwood had seven birdies and a bogey in San Francisco on Friday to tie Cameron Champ for the lowest round of the tournament.
+Five others joined him at minus-6, including Koepka, the two-time defending champion, and first-round leader Jason Day.

 “You put it in the fairway around here and it makes a massive, massive difference, and I really didn’t give many shots away,” Fleetwood said.
 “Felt like I worked my way into the round well and then gained momentum and then kept it going.”